GTU-Blockchain/chronotrade-ethglobal-prague/contracts/docs/ChronoTrade.md

     -   `_serviceId`: ID of the service
 -   Requirements:
     -   Caller must be the service seller
-    -   Service must not be already approved or cancelled
+    -   Service must not be already approved
+    -   Service must not be cancelled
+    -   Current time must be after the scheduled appointment time
+    -   Current time must be after the purchase timestamp
+-   Effects:
+    -   Marks the service as approved
+    -   Allows seller to withdraw tokens
+    -   Emits ServiceApproved event

 ### Withdrawals